Modern Slavery Act

 The UK Business

-Both Phillips 66 Limited and Phillips 66 CS Limited are part of the Phillips 66 group of companies and their ultimate parent company is Phillips 66 (listed on the New York Stock Exchange).
+Both Phillips 66 Limited and JET Retail UK Limited are part of the Phillips 66 group of companies and their ultimate parent company is Phillips 66 (listed on the New York Stock Exchange).

 Phillips 66 Values and Ethics

-At Phillips 66, safety, honour and commitment are its values, and ethics play a key role in every aspect of its business.
+At Phillips 66, safety, honour and commitment are its core values, and ethics play a key role in every aspect of its business.
 Phillips 66 is committed to a sustainable business foundation.
-For Phillips66, sustainability is about the long-term viability of its business and that of its business partners, and the actions Phillips 66 takes to achieve success including respect for people, operating excellence and ethics.
+For Phillips 66, sustainability is about the long-term viability of its business and that of its business partners, and the actions Phillips 66 takes to achieve success including respect for people, operating excellence and ethics.

 Phillips 66 expects the same of the parties with which it does business.
 Phillips 66’s Business Partner Principles of Conduct requires its suppliers and contractors to observe all applicable laws and regulations governing health, safety and the environment, wages, hours, recruiting and employment practices, and to prohibit employment of those below the minimum employment age and the holding of any person in slavery or servitude or the use of forced or indentured labour and human trafficking.